SharedSmally/doc/1app/java/spring/boot.md

 ```
 Open a web browser to localhost:8080

+- Configuration Classes
+     - @Configuration: build beans for the application.
+The class defining the main method is a good candidate as the primary @Configuration.
+     - @Import: import additional configuration classes.
+     - @ImportResource: load XML configuration files
+     - @ComponentScan: automatically pick up all Spring components, including @Configuration classes.
+     - @EnableAutoConfiguration/@SpringBootApplication:attempts to automatically configure the Spring application based on the jar dependencies

     Best practices: Code Structure | @Configuration | @EnableAutoConfiguration | Beans and Dependency Injection